garysweaver/irie/README.md

     bundle install

-#### Service Controller Additions

-This is optional, but to clean up your controllers and to make restful_json more flexible and less complex, you might make use of a module to hold the includes that you'll need depending on what you decide to use.
-We'll call it ServiceControllerAdditions:

-Create a file called `app/controllers/service_controller_additions.rb` and put this in it:

-    module ServiceControllerAdditions
-      extend ActiveSupport::Concern

-      included do
-        # comment this out if you don't want to use ActiveModel::Seriaizers
-        include ::ActionController::Serialization
-        # comment this out if you don't want to use Strong Parameters or Permitters
-        include ::ActionController::StrongParameters
-        # comment this out if you don't want to use Permitters
-        include ::TwinTurbo::Controller
-        # comment this out if you don't want to use restful_json
-        include ::RestfulJson::Controller
-      end

-    end

-That way you can just put this at the top of your controller, and will be able to easily extend the functionality of multiple controllers at once, e.g.:

-    class FoobarsController < ApplicationController
-      include ServiceControllerAdditions
-    end

-However, if you plan to use Permitters and ActiveModel::Serializers, use the "default".
-It is called the default, because v3 started off with Permitters and ActiveModel::Serializers controller, etc. includes being done by the restful_json gem, which no longer happens:

-    class FoobarsController < ApplicationController
-      include RestfulJson::DefaultController
-    end

-`acts_as_restful_json` was deprecated in restful_json 3.3.0.
-It just calls `include RestfulJson::DefaultController`.

 #### Strong Parameters

 Strong Parameters is not required, but can be used on its own or as a dependency of Permitters.